-Marriage appears wonderfully endearing to the single man or woman who has never ever married, and perhaps to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is quite a challenging function at times.
+Marriage would seem wonderfully endearing to the single person who has never ever married, and probably to the divorced particular person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for practically all of us is really a challenging work at instances.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a good and a undesirable factor.
+We carry so significantly of ourselves into our marriages – which is each a good and a bad factor.

-We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not devote also significantly money, not look for to management us, that they will want to commit time with us.
-We also deliver in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest also much money, not seek out to control us, that they will want to commit time with us.
+We also deliver in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.

 Stop Divorce California